hamidurrk/spectre-os/README.md

-# Thunder LFR OS
+# Haunt LFR OS

-Thunder is an OS programmed for line follower robots for advanced control.
+Haunt is an OS programmed for line follower robots for advanced control.